UncleDoubleU/Congolese-Authors-Index/README.md

 ## To do

-- Search Functionalilty: add keywords / tags
+- improve search user experience and interface
 - Design finalisation accessibility &responsiveness
 - code refactoring
-- Improving Data: add keywords / tags
+- Improving Data: use existing dataset for speed? or improve the quality of the existing data? time
 - Security